 Petite Sirah, is also known as Durif or Petite by wine enthusiasts.
-This noble varietal designated an “American Heritage Varietal” **was introduced to American soil in 1878.
+This noble varietal designated an “American Heritage Varietal” **was introduced to American soil between 1878 and 1884.
 History tells us that a nurseryman in the south of France by the name of Francois Durif cultivated the varietal.
 He was so pleased with its verdant nature that he named it after himself, “Durif”.
 The vine once thought to be a new dwarf, small berry, hearty syrah was planted in abundance throughout California in the last 1800’s and mistakenly labeled a “petite” syrah clone.

 In the late 1890’s phylloxera, a deadly root louse, destroyed virtually every native European grape vine planted in California yet the voluptuous ‘PS’ managed to thrive and during the early 1900’s was one of the most popular varietals grown in California.
-Planting peaked in the 1930’s during prohibition as the grapes were found suitable for shipment across the country- for clerical and strictly personal use of course.
-PS fell by the wayside as Cabernet and other noble varietals migrating from Europe drove a new trend as the American palette discovered fine wine in the 1970’s.
+Plantings increased through the 1950’s and hit one notable peak during prohibition in the 1930’s as the sturdy grapes were found suitable for shipment across the country- for clerical and personal use, of course.
+Planted acreage began a slow decline after WWII once Cabernet and other noble varietals began migrating from Europe.
+The other European Noble grapes drove a new trend once the American palette discovered fine European varietals in the 1970’s.
 By 1995 the amount of Petite Sirah planted to vine hovered below 2500 but today, this voluptuous, intrinsically age-worthy varietal is once again planted to vine in increasing acreage.
-Once the backbone of some of the finest blends and at a another time in its history referred to as one of the “other reds” it is now again commanding the wine world’s attention as an American noble grape.
+Once the backbone of some of the finest blends and at a another time in its history referred to as one of the “other reds” it is now again commanding the wine world’s attention as a nobel American Heritage grape.